 How do I get started?

-Send me an email telling me a little about yourself and your writing, along with some times that you’re available to meet.
-If you’re in the neighborhood—Fort Collins, Colorado—we can meet in person; otherwise, we’ll meet via phone.
-Be sure to include your phone number with your email.
+Get in contact.
+Tell me a little about yourself and your writing, along with some times that you’re available to meet.
+If you’re in the neighborhood—Fort Collins, Colorado—we might be able to meet in person; otherwise, we’ll meet via phone or Zoom.